ePages-de/epages-docs/_posts/2017/2017-03-29-epages-hackathon-2017.md

 }
 </style>

-As every year in spring, last week we organized our third hackathon at ePages.
+As every year in spring, last week we had our third hackathon at ePages.
-This year it has been all about trying out new stuff for our very latest backend architecture ePages BEYOND, adding value to ePages Now as well as automating internal processes.
+This year it has been all about trying out new stuff for our very latest backend architecture ePages BEYOND, adding value to [ePages Now](https://www.epages.com/en/now/) as well as automating internal processes.

 ## Getting prepared